ignatiusmb/mauss/content/posts/draft.why-svelte-3.md

 Now, imagine that but with Svelte app as your essentials in your hand-carry.
 It compiles and prepares everything for you, packed in an extremely small and lightweight bundle for you to carry and go to your destination quickly.

+### Amazing performance and rapid-application development

+I started writing all my new websites in Svelte, and slowly converts my old ones too.
+The developer experience is super nice and our bundle isn't compromised by its size nor performance either.
+This is taken from my personal experience, so it may vary between others, but I've been able to (actually) finish more projects and I'm able to do it quicker than previously.

+I could also easily write a single component and reuse it everywhere in my projects, so much so that I made my own [Elements](https://github.com/ignatiusmb/elements) package filled with all of my handmade elements.
+Now, I can quickly initiate a new project in seconds and have an app in a matter of hours.

+Both points above was really the biggest selling point for me to choose Svelte over others.
+If you skipped to this part, you might want to read about the philosophy behind Svelte to get the context of what I'm referring to here.

 ### Et cetera

 There are some other things such as nice developer experience, good documentation, a11y linting, and other fun and useful stuffs.
 But, I do think that all of this is a crucial part of every framework, especially good documentation.
 It's a must and I might not move if it turns out that the documentation is sparse or it doesn't have a nice developer experience.
 But sure, Svelte has all of this.